Electromagnetic energy calibration of the SoLid detector with horizontal muons

 where $p_i$ corresponds to one of the 64 readout projection values (twice the sum of the number of cubes in rows and columns) and 256 corresponds to the number of cubes in the plane.
 A similar equation can be written for each individual MPPC.
 Afterwards, the system of 64 equations can be represented in matrix form as:

-where $p$ is the column vector of the readout projections. $E$ is a column vector of unknown energy deposits that are determined by the reconstruction procedure.
-Finally, $A$ is a matrix of 64 $\times$ 256 dimensions.
-It is called the System Matrix and embodies the best of our knowledge about the detector behaviour at each stage, from the light generation to the digitisation.
-Finally, it must be complemented with the absolute energy scale to transform the energy of the cubes from the analogue-to-digital converter units (ADCs) to the physics units (MeV).
-The description of the methods for solving Equation~\ref{eq:ccube_matrix} is beyond the scope of this article.
-The tools available on the market, together with the baseline choice made for the SoLid experiment, known as the CCube algorithm, are exhaustively discussed in ~\cite{reco_note}.
-The equation is solved assuming that the System Matrix is determined from elsewhere.
-The derivation of this matrix and the determination of the absolute energy scale are the subjects of this article.
+where $\textbf{p}$ is the column vector of the readout projections. $\textbf{E}$ is a column vector of unknown energy deposits that are determined by the reconstruction procedure.
+Finally, $A_{64 \times 256}$ is called the system matrix and embodies the best of our knowledge about the detector behaviour at each stage, from light generation to digitisation.
+Finally, it must be complemented with the absolute energy scale to transform the energy of the cubes from the Analogue-to-Digital Converter units (ADCs) to the physics units (MeV).
+The description of the methods for solving Equation~(\ref{eq:ccube_matrix}) is beyond the scope of this article.
+The tools available on the market, together with the baseline choice made for the SoLid experiment, known as the CCube algorithm, are exhaustively discussed in Ref.~\cite{reco_note}.
+The equation is solved under the assumption that the system matrix is determined elsewhere.
+The derivation of this matrix and the determination of the absolute energy scale are the subject of this article.